Bhavya00/Hand-Written-Digit-Recognition-using-CNN/README.md

 been used broadly in pattern recognition, sentence classification, speech recognition, face recognition, text categorization, document analysis, scene, and handwritten digit recognition.
-The goal of this paper is to observe the variation of accuracies of CNN to classify handwritten digits using various numbers of hidden layers and epochs and to make the comparison between the accuracies.
-For this performance evaluation of CNN, we performed our experiment using Modified National Institute of Standards and Technology (MNIST) dataset.
+The goal of this project is to observe the variation of accuracies of CNN to classify handwritten digits using various numbers of hidden layers and epochs and to make the comparison between the accuracies.
+For this performance evaluation of CNN, we will useModified National Institute of Standards and Technology (MNIST) dataset.
 Further, the network is trained using stochastic gradient descent and the back-propagation algorithm.